Oh no, not another opinion on HRT right?

 Well, after 10 years of debating about benefits vs. risks, 15 top medical organizations have finally agreed that hormone replacement therapy is a good thing and that is great news for many sleep-deprived, hair losing women!

-In July 2002, the Women’s Health Initiative (WHI) published it’s assessment of hormone therapy for the prevention of chronic disease and concluded that risks outweighed the benefits.
+In July 2002, the Women’s Health Initiative (WHI) published it’s assessment of hormone therapy for the prevention of chronic disease and concluded that risks outweigh the benefits.
 This left us all sweating and damn grumpy!

 However, the new joint statement, prepared by The North American Menopause Society (NAMS), the American Society for Reproductive Medicine (ASRM), and The Endocrine Society, concludes that hormone therapy is still an acceptable treatment for menopausal symptoms.
 This statement has been endorsed by 12 other leading organizations in women’s health.